sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals

+<<-1450	Number of Students Doing Homework at a Given Time    		77.1%	Easy
+- brutal force checking all intervals
+- map and using event start, exit and prefix sum.
+->>

 <<-1520	Maximum Number of Non-Overlapping Substrings    		34.8%	Hard
 if the substring contains c, it must contain all occurences of c. if there are multiple answers, return the one with min total length.